franzose/ClosureTable/README.md

         Schema::create('pages_treepath', function($table){
             $table->increments('tpid');

-            //these three fields are required by ClosureTable\TreePath model
+            // these three fields are required by ClosureTable\TreePath model
+            // 'ancestor' for the parent
+            // 'descendant' for the child
+            // 'level' for the deepness
+            // unlike 'parent_id' field name, which can be overriden,
+            // these fields must have explicit names as in this example
             $table->integer('ancestor')->unsigned();
             $table->integer('descendant')->unsigned();
             $table->integer('level')->unsigned();